sampathkj/sampathkj.github.io/about.md

 • Identified supply-demand dynamics and built optimization models to improve aircraft availability

 ### Education
-**Graduate certificate in Data Mining and Applications** – Stanford Center for Professional Development, Stanford University (Feb 2014 · Palo Alto, CA)
+**Graduate certificate in Data Mining and Applications**<br> Stanford Center for Professional Development, Stanford University (Feb 2014 · Palo Alto, CA)
-**Master of Engineering in Industrial Engineering (Operations Research)** – Texas A&M University (Jan 2002 – May 2004 · College Station, TX)
+**Master of Engineering in Industrial Engineering (Operations Research)**<br> Texas A&M University (Jan 2002 – May 2004 · College Station, TX)
-**Bachelor of Engineering in Mechanical Engineering (Specialization in Production Technology)** – Osmania University (Jun 1997 – May 2001 · Hyderabad, IN)
+**Bachelor of Engineering in Mechanical Engineering (Specialization in Production Technology)**<br> Osmania University (Jun 1997 – May 2001 · Hyderabad, IN)

 ### Other Certifications
-• Cloudera Data Analyst Training: Using Pig, Hive, and Impala with Hadoop
+• Cloudera Data Analyst Training: Using Pig, Hive, and Impala with Hadoop <br>
-• Diploma in Software Technology
+• Diploma in Software Technology <br>
-• Certificate in UNIX, C, C++
+• Certificate in UNIX, C, C++ <br>
 • Certificate in Information Technology

 ### Skills